Yog9/Photo-Gallery/README.md

 Photo Gallery is an interactive photo gallery build using JavaScript and a jQuery plugin for a lightbox.
 The page is built using mobile first and responsive design principals.
 It also has a search box functionality that filters the photos in real-time as the user types, and only display photos that match the search.

 ### Motivation
-The purpose of this project was to  get comfortable with HTML/CSS/ Responsive design / JQuery Plugin.
+The purpose of this project was to get comfortable using HTML5, CSS3, responsive design principals and a jQuery Plugin [Lightbox 2](https://lokeshdhakar.com/projects/lightbox2/).

 ### Getting Started
  1. Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.
- 2. Click on thumbnail images in the gallery and view them in a larger lightbox.
+ 2. Click on thumbnail images in the gallery to view them in a larger lightbox.
  3. Click on the back and forward arrows to switch between photos when the lightbox is visible.
  4. Type into the search-box to filter the gallery images  based on the captions like 'Lake' or 'Mountain'.
  5. Exit out with a click outside of the image or the X.

   ### Thoughts
-It was a fun project to build and I felt comfortable throughout the project and even when I struggled with my JavaScript function for the search functionality, I was able to think through it and figure out where I was erroring.
-It was the first time I started using grid for layouts.It took me some time to figure out which plugin I needed to use in order to implement all the features .
-Need to code lightbox myself rather than using a lightbox plugin.
+It was a fun project to build and I felt comfortable throughout the project and even when I struggled with my JavaScript function for implementing the search functionality, I was able to think through it and figure out where I was erroring.
+It was the first time I started using a grid for CSS layouts.
+It took me some time to figure out which plugin I needed to use in order to implement all the features.
+Also, I need to create my own custom lightbox rather than using a  plugin.

 ### Built With
 * HTML5